chocolatey/choco-wiki/Installation.md

 * [Non-Administrative install](#non-administrative-install)

 ### Install from PowerShell v3+
+**NOTE:** The command for installing with PowerShell at the top of the page works for all versions of PowerShell from v2 on.
+This is provided as an additional note for folks who want a more terse command that is easier to remember.

 With PowerShell, there is an additional step or two.
 You must ensure [Get-ExecutionPolicy](https://go.microsoft.com/fwlink/?LinkID=135170) is not Restricted.
 We suggest using `Bypass` to bypass the policy to get things installed or `AllSigned` for quite a bit more security.

 * Run `Get-ExecutionPolicy`.
 If it returns `Restricted`, then run `Set-ExecutionPolicy AllSigned` or `Set-ExecutionPolicy Bypass`.